Main Content Start

 The program is open to students and members of the community and may be taken for

 college credit or audit.
-Students may be eligible for financial aid for the summer
+As a student, you may be eligible for financial aid for the

-In collaboration with the Study Abroad Association (SAA), students will have an on-site representative from both SAA and NWACC.
-We will also take excursions to Berlin, Leipzig, Dresden, Wurzburg, Nuremberg, and Munich.
-There will be topics at these various cities related to course material covered during the class.
+In collaboration with the Study Abroad Association (SAA), you will have an on-site representative from both SAA and NWACC.

 Approximately $3,575 includes: